gfwr

 refrigerated carrier vessels), port visits, and AIS-disabling events

 (“gaps”).
-Find more information in our caveat
+Find more information about events in our caveat

 documentation.